Talonachris/PellStats/README.md

 ## A simple plugin to monitor some server health stats
 ---

-Simply type a command see instantly simple stats about your server!
+## Simply type a command to instantly see simple stats about your server!

-This is my first plugin after learning the basics.
+### This is my first plugin after learning the basics.
 It can be buggy!

 ---